raspberrypilearning/amazing-image-identifier/en/step_7.md

 --- collapse ---
 ---
-title: Finding your IP address on Linux (including Raspberry Pi)
+title: Find your IP address on Linux (includes Raspberry Pi)
 ---
 In your terminal, run this command: